 We want to increase market liquidity and minimise the market impact of the actions we take.
-Feedback from FSPs and potential FSPs recommended we combine long and short-term procurement to maximise those who can access the market.
+Feedback from FSPs and potential FSPs recommended we combine long- and short-term procurement to maximise those who can access the market.
 Through ED2 we will evolve our procurement to enable closer to real-time products, to encourage greater participation.
-This will occur for needs that emerge in the short term, such as where we have Urgent Needs and want to Enable Project Delivery.
-We will also do this for our requirements releasing network capacity where we have confidence, we have high market liquidity and therefore can procure services in short term markets
+This will apply to needs that arise in the short term, such as urgent requirements and the need to facilitate project delivery.
+We will also apply this approach to releasing network capacity when we are confident in high market liquidity, allowing us to procure services in short-term markets.

-Using Flexibility Services to LV network can naturally create low market liquidity as there are few customers connected to any one LV network.
-We are innovating and running trials through the LEON and Load Managed Area projects to develop enduring diversification services
+Using Flexibility Services to manage constraints on an LV network can create low market liquidity as there are few customers connected to any one LV network.
+We are innovating and running trials through the LEON and Load Managed Area projects to develop enduring diversification services.

 As we expand into Flexibility Services in LV networks it is critical that our most vulnerable customers are protected.
-Through the Homeflex initiative we partnered with Flex Assure and the Association for Distributed Energy to define common standards of practice for companies delivering energy Flexibility Services to domestic and micro-business customers, encouraging good practice and accountability.
-The code of conduct will act as a foundation for a Compliance Scheme for the regulation of the domestic flexibility industry, increasing communication between flexibility aggregators and consumers by streamlining a method of complaint and complaint resolution We are also exploring how energy efficiency products and Smart Community Energy Schemes can be added to the suite of services we already procure.
+Through the Homeflex initiative we partnered with Flex Assure and the Association for Distributed Energy to define common standards of practice for delivering energy Flexibility Services to domestic and micro-business customers, encouraging good practice and accountability.
+The code of conduct will act as the foundation for a Compliance

+Scheme to regulate the domestic flexibility industry.
+It will enhance communication between flexibility aggregators and consumers by streamlining the process for lodging and resolving complaints.
+We are also exploring how energy efficiency products and Smart Community Energy Schemes can be added to the suite of services we already procure.